ponseko/jymkit/README.md

 ## 🤖 Algorithms

 Algorithms in `jymkit.algorithms` are built following a near-single-file implementation philosophy in mind.
-In contrast to implementations in [CleanRL](https://github.com/vwxyzjn/cleanrl) or [PureJaxRL](https://github.com/luchris429/purejaxrl), JymKit algorithms are build in Equinox and follow a class based design with a familiar [Stable-Baselines](https://github.com/DLR-RM/stable-baselines3) API.
+In contrast to implementations in [CleanRL](https://github.com/vwxyzjn/cleanrl) or [PureJaxRL](https://github.com/luchris429/purejaxrl), JymKit algorithms are built in Equinox and follow a class-based design with a familiar [Stable-Baselines](https://github.com/DLR-RM/stable-baselines3) API.

 Each algorithm supports both discrete- and continuous action/observation space -- adjusting based on the provided environment `observation_space` and `action_space`.
 Additionally, the implementations support multi-agent environments out of the box.